Digital-India-Hackathon-2026/infinity-loop/README.md

 ## 🏛️ Project Architecture

-The project has a decoupled architecture, with a FastAPI backend and a React (Vite) + Tailwind CSS frontend.
+The project has a decoupled architecture, with a FastAPI backend and the React (Vite) + Tailwind CSS frontend.

 ```text
 Farmer2Gov/